-The development of the Bank's business volume is dependent on the development of volume of Danske

-Bank A/S, Finland Branch's stock of housing loans and Danske Bank A/S Group's funding demand.
-In the future, the Bank seeks to issue at least one benchmark-size covered bond per year.
+The development of the Bank's business volume is dependent on the development of Danske Bank A/S, Finland Branch's stock of housing loans and the Group's funding demand.
+In the future, the Bank seeks to issue one benchmark-size covered bond per year.

-The Bank is rather well protected against changes in the level of interest rates.
-Therefore, impact of interest rate risk to net profit is limited.
-The development in the Finnish economy affects it mostly through credit losses and level of new sales loan margins.
-The refinancing cost of the Bank is dependent on the credit rating of Danske Bank A/S and development in the global and the Finnish economy.
-The Bank's business is stable and the number of personnel is expected to remain at the current level.
+The Bank is rather well protected against changes in the level of interest rates and the impact of interest rate risk to net profit is limited.
+The development of the Finnish economy affects mostly through credit losses and level of new sales loan margins.
+The refinancing cost of the Bank is dependent on the credit rating of Danske Bank A/S and the development of the global and the Finnish economy.